MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ## DownloadPath attribute (part of Add element)

-Defines where the installation files are downloaded from.
+**Optional.** Defines where the installation files are downloaded from.
 Most commonly used to distribute specific languages and products for Office from a central location on your network to another location.
 To use this setting, run the ODT in download mode.
 If not included, the files are downloaded from the Office CDN.

-Optional.

 ### Example

 ```
-<Add SourcePath="\\\\Server\\Share"
+<Add SourcePath="\\Server\Share"
-     DownloadPath="\\\\serverb\\share\\"
+     DownloadPath="\\serverb\share\\"
      OfficeClientEdition="32"
-     Channel="Deferred"
+     Channel="Broad"
   <Product ID="O365ProPlusRetail">
     <Language ID="en-us" />
   </Product>